rbtcollins/bitnami-docker/vcloud/redmine/README.md

 | M159692122      | us-california-1-3 | Virtual Private Cloud OnDemand | 41d63a80-4148-408e-bc7d-0a0c5b87c800 |            |
 ```

-For this tutorial we will use the instance located in Germany, you can choose whichever location is closer to you.
-If you do not see more than one location then you can enable other locations using the dropdown list in the vCloud Air web interface and then execute the `vca instance` command.
+This command lists the locations at which you can create Virtual Data Center's (VDC).
+In this tutorial we use the instance located in Germany.
+You can choose any location, perhaps you want to use a location that is closer to you.

+If you do not see more than one location in the output of the above command, you can enable the other locations using the dropdown list in vCloud Air's web interface.
+Remember to execute the above command again to get the `Instance Id` of the activated locations.

 ![vcloud-air-locations-dropdown](images/vcloud-air-locations-dropdown.jpg)